Kelly Services (KELYA)

 nullAI Analysis | Feedback

-Troy Anderson Chief Financial Officer
+Troy Anderson, Executive Vice President and Chief Financial Officer

-Amy Bouque Chief People Officer
+Amy Bouque, Chief People Officer

-D. Hugo Malan President, Kelly® Science, Engineering, Technology & Telecom
+Joel Leege, President, Kelly® Science, Engineering, Technology & Telecom

-Vanessa Williams General Counsel & Corporate Secretary
+Vanessa Williams, Executive Vice President, General Counsel & Corporate Secretary

 AI Analysis | Feedback